hypercube-software/Audio-Workshops/README.md

 # Audience

-Most workshops are made for Java developers knowing zero about MIDI and Audio, except the **Synth Editor** and **Synth Ripper** which is more advanced.
+Most workshops are made for Java developers knowing zero about MIDI and Audio, nevertheless some projects are much more advanced:
+- **Synth Editor**
+- **Synth Ripper**
+- **MBT: Midi Backup Translator**
+- **MPM: Midi Preset Manager**

-We are targeting Windows OS but things should works on OSX in the same way.
+We are targeting Windows OS but things should work on OSX in the same way.

 # Documentation